Skip to content

 How It Works

-By default, repoverlay creates symlinks from the target repo to the overlay source.
-This means changes to the source are immediately reflected in the target.
+By default, repoverlay creates symlinks from the target repo to the overlay source, so changes to the source appear immediately in the target.

 Use the --copy flag to copy files instead, which is useful when: